aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     }
     ```

+!!! note
+    Middy comes bundled with Logger, so you can just import it when using the middleware.

+!!! tip "Using Middy for the first time?"
+    Learn more about [its usage and lifecycle in the official Middy documentation](https://github.com/middyjs/middy#usage){target="_blank"}.

 ### Appending persistent additional log keys and values

 You can append additional persistent keys and values in the logs generated during a Lambda invocation using either mechanism: